Oh and don’t forget LPG or gas… This is a third option you probably should consider.

 Electric forklift trucks have evolved in the past 10 years.
 The vital electrics can now be made waterproof and can work in our beautifully wet British weather.
 Our latest Traigo 48 for example, is a 9% more efficient than the next best competitor in class and comes with the option of a deluxe cabin.

-It’s important… and is high up the agenda for most organisations, including Toyota (Read our sustainability report here).
+It’s important… and is high up the agenda for most organisations, including Toyota.
 The key thing to understand is selecting the right truck for your application is where you will really benefit.
 Each member of the Toyota Material Handling sales team is equipped with a fuel calculator, allowing you to work out where you can be more efficient and reduce your carbon footprint.

 As we’ve already mentioned, the truck fits the application, not the other way around.
 You may not have space for a charging area so you may have to look at an LPG forklift or do long runs along a yard so you will probably need diesel.
 But if it’s not as black and white as that… you need to get some advice from an expert.

-Forkless… yes that isn’t a typo.
+Forkless… no, that isn’t a typo.
 Tow tractors could actually remove forklifts from certain areas of your operation.
 Sound interesting read more here.
-When you are considering investing in a forklift, make sure you first of all, book a free demo.
+When you are considering investing in a forklift, make sure you, first of all, book a free demo.
 Then you should organise a trial and make sure the truck suits your needs.